Helyux/BBB-Readable-Feedback/README.md

 Execute `python3 ReadFeedback.py -pz -tf`

-This will parse all `html5-client.log` files in the directory `/var/log/nginx/`, even those who are already zipped (`-pz`) and print something like this:
+This will parse all `html5-client.log` files in the directory `/var/log/nginx/`, even those who are already zipped (`-pz`) and display something like this:
 ![Screenshot](https://user-images.githubusercontent.com/10271600/192272049-36805aa0-a2e1-4de7-8e0d-7c1edd5816e9.png)
-It'll also write the printed info to the file `html5-client-readable.log` in the given path. (`-tf`)
+It'll also write the displayed info to the file `html5-client-readable.log` in the given path. (`-tf`)

 <!-- MARKDOWN LINKS & IMAGES -->